• スポットタイトル

-What makes Lake Mashu different from other lakes is that there are no rivers flowing in or out of the lake.
-And yet, even in spring, when a lot of meltwater flows into Lake Mashu, the water level remains the same because underground water from ponds such as Kaminoko Pond springs up around the lake.
-Kaminoko Pond has 12,000 tons of underground water springing out every day.
+What makes Lake Mashu different from other lakes is that there are no rivers flowing in or out of it.
+And yet, even in spring, when a lot of meltwater flows into Lake Mashu, the water level remains constant because underground water from ponds such as Kaminoko Pond springs up around the lake.
+Kaminoko Pond has 12,000 tonnes of underground water springing out every day.
 It is a small pond with a circumference of 220m and a depth of 5m, and the water is so clear that you can see all the way to the bottom.

-The water temperature remains low at 8°C all year round, and fallen trees remain submerged in the blue water like fossils without rotting.
-The sight of scarlet-spotted Dolly Varden trout swimming through the gaps between them is mysteriously beautiful.
+The water temperature remains low at 8°C throughout the year, and fallen trees remain submerged in the blue water like fossils without rotting.
+The sight of vermilion-spotted Dolly Varden trout swimming through the gaps between them is an indescribably beautiful sight.

 *From Route 1115 to Kaminoko Pond, you will travel along a forest road.
-The parking lot (free of charge) is also unpaved.
+The parking lot (free) is also unpaved.

 *The "Kaminoko Pond Snowshoe Tour" is held every year around February.